Marvin Lewis

 Marvin Roland Lewis Jr. (born September 23, 1958) is an American professional football coach who served as the head coach for the Cincinnati Bengals of the National Football League (NFL) for 16 seasons.
 He came to prominence as the defensive coordinator of the Baltimore Ravens from 1996 to 2001, whose defense in 2000 set the record for the fewest points allowed in a 16-game season and led the franchise to their first Super Bowl title in Super Bowl XXXV.
-This success resulted in Lewis being named the Bengals' head coach, where he served from 2003 to 2018.
+Following his Baltimore tenure, Lewis was named the Bengals' head coach, where he served from 2003 to 2018.

-During Lewis' head coaching tenure the struggling Bengals had improved fortunes and he helped transform the team into postseason contenders.
-At the time he was hired, the Bengals had not had a winning season or postseason appearance since 1990, and finished with a franchise-worst 2–14 record.
+Lewis' head coaching tenure oversaw improved fortunes for the struggling Bengals and helped transform the team into postseason contenders.
+At the time Lewis was hired, the Bengals had not had a winning season or postseason appearance since 1990 and finished with a franchise-worst 2–14 record.
 By his third season, Lewis ended both droughts and led the Bengals to their first division title in 15 years.
-In total, he guided the Bengals to seven playoff appearances and four division titles, along with a franchise-best five consecutive postseason appearances from 2011 to 2015.
-He became the franchise's winningest head coach and was named Coach of the Year in 2009, making him the first Bengals coach to receive the honor since team founder Paul Brown in 1970.
+He guided the Bengals to seven playoff appearances and four division titles, along with a franchise-best five consecutive postseason appearances from 2011 to 2015.
+Lewis became the franchise's winningest head coach and was named AP NFL Coach of the Year in 2009, making him the first Bengals coach to receive the honor since team founder Paul Brown in 1970.

-While credited with returning the Bengals to respectability, Lewis' reputation was affected by a lack of postseason success and he was ultimately unable to lead the team to a playoff win.
+While credited with returning the Bengals to respectability, Lewis' reputation was affected by a lack of postseason success as he was unable to lead the team to a playoff victory.
 His 131 regular season victories, 16 years as a head coach, and seven postseason losses are the most of NFL head coaches who have not won a playoff game.

 Early life

-Marvin Lewis was born in McDonald, Pennsylvania, a small town about twenty miles west of Pittsburgh.
-He started playing football at the age of 9 and played safety and quarterback for his team at Fort Cherry High School.
-He was on the wrestling team and played baseball in the summers.
+Marvin Ronald Lewis Jr. was born on September 23, 1958, in McDonald, Pennsylvania, a small town about 20 mi west of Pittsburgh.
+He started playing football at age nine and played safety and quarterback for his team at Fort Cherry High School.
+Lewis was on the wrestling team and played baseball in the summers.

-He initially decided to walk on as a football player at Purdue University in West Lafayette, Indiana, but then received a scholarship to attend Idaho State University in Pocatello.
+Lewis initially decided to walk on as a football player at Purdue University in West Lafayette, Indiana, but then received a scholarship to attend Idaho State University in Pocatello.
 He primarily was a linebacker.
-In 2001, he was inducted into Idaho State University's Sports Hall of Fame.
-He was named Idaho State Alumni of the Year for 2012.
+In 2001, Lewis was inducted into Idaho State University's Sports Hall of Fame.
+He was named Idaho State Alumni of the Year in 2012.
 Lewis received both a bachelor's degree in physical education and a master's degree in athletic administration from Idaho State.